Dieterbe/dieterblog/content/posts/fair-source-the-next-best-model-for-commercial-open-source.md

 This looks like fear mongering.

 * AGPL is not categorically less permissive than FSL.
 It is less permissive when the code is 2 years old or older (and the FSL has turned into MIT/Apache2).
 For current and recent code, AGPL permits competition; FSL does not.
 * The world "viral" is more divisive than accurate.
 In my mind, complying with AGPL is rather easy, my rule of thumb is to say you trigger copyleft when you "ship".
 Most engineers have an intuitive understanding of what it means to "ship" a feature, whether that's on cloud, or on-prem.
 In my experience, people struggle more with patent clauses or even the relation between trademarks and software licensing than they do with copyleft.
-There's still some level of uncertainty and caution around AGPL, mainly due to its complexity.  (sidenote: Google and CNCF doesn't allow copyleft licenses, and their [portfolio](https://github.com/cncf/foundation/blob/main/allowed-third-party-license-policy.md) doesn't have a whole lot of commercial success to show for it, I see mainly projects that can easily be picked up by Google)
+There's still some level of uncertainty and caution around AGPL, mainly due to its complexity.  (side note: Google and CNCF doesn't allow copyleft licenses, and their [portfolio](https://github.com/cncf/foundation/blob/main/allowed-third-party-license-policy.md) doesn't have a whole lot of commercial success to show for it, I see mainly projects that can easily be picked up by Google)

 Heather Meeker, the lawyer consulted to draft up the FSL has spoken out [against the virality discourse](https://heathermeeker.com/2019/03/05/open-source-and-the-eradication-of-viruses/) and [tempering the FUD around AGPL](https://heathermeeker.com/2023/10/13/agpl-in-the-light-of-day/)

 ## Conclusion

-I think Fair Source (and FSL) has a lot to offer.
-It's a very compelling alternative to Open Core.
-As it stands today it's more generous towards the community than Open Core is.
-Despite my minor objections, I find it well executed.
+I think Fair Source, the FSL and FCL have a lot to offer.
+Throughout my analysis I may have raised some criticisms, but if anything, it reminds me of how much Open Core can suck (though it depends on the relative size of core vs shell).
+So I find it a very compelling alternative to Open Core.
+Despite some poor choices of wording, I find it well executed:
 It ties up a lot of loose ends from previous initiatives (Source Available, BSL and other custom licenses) into a neat package.
 Despite the need for a CLA it's still quite easy to implement and is arguably more viable than Open Core is, in its current state today.
 When comparing to Open Source, the main question is: **which is worse, the "harmful free-rider problem", or the non-compete?** (Anecdotally, my gut feeling says the former, but I'm on the look out for data driven evidence).
 When comparing to Open Core, the main question is: **is a business more viable keeping proprietary features closed, or making them source-available (non-compete)?**.

 As mentioned, there are many more hybrid approaches possible.
 For a business thinking about their licensing strategy, it may make sense to think of these questions separately:

 * should our proprietary shell be time based or feature scoped?
+Does it matter?
 * should our proprietary shell be closed, or source-available?

 I certainly would prefer to see companies and projects appear:

-* as Fair Source rather than not at all
+* as Fair Source, rather than not at all
 * as Open Core, rather than not at all
-* as Fair Source, rather than Open Core
+* as Fair Source, rather than Open Core (depending on "shell thickness").
-* with more commercial restrictions from the get-go, instead of starting more permissively and relicensing later. just kidding, but that's a topic for another day.
+* with more commercial restrictions from the get-go, instead of starting more permissively and re-licensing later.
+Just kidding, but that's a topic for another day.

 For vendors, I think there are some options left to explore, such as the Open Core with an source available (instead of closed) shell.
 Something to consider for any company doing Open Core today.
 For end-users / customers, "Open Source" vendors are not the only ones to be taken with a grain of salt, it's the same with Fair Source, since they may have a more complicated arrangement rather than just using a Fair Source license.